Aaron98990/ways-of-the-game/misconduct.md

 - "I'm going to report you" (say name is on match report)

 Players give information on how they want the game called.
 Take it in sometimes.

+If you respond publically, keep your response brief (1-2 sentences).
+No need to respond again or be sucked into an argument.

 Obviously, game temperature or the accumulation of small things can lead for these to be considered dissent.